Neraud/caldav-recurring-task-scheduler/README.md

 The logic is based on existing tasks matching a schedule.
 If you delete a recurring task (after it has been completed for example), it won't be scheduled again.

-### Not idempotent
+### Stateless

+The application doesn't remember when it's been run, or which tasks have already been cloned.

+If the application is not run for some time, the missing days won't be automatically handled.
+In this case, you have to manually run the appplication with the `run-date` parameter.

-The application doesn't check if a recurring task has already been cloned.
+To avoid duplicated clones if the application is run multiple times, it tries check if a recurring task has already been cloned.
+This check is based on `DTSTART`, `CATEGORIES` and `SUMMARY`.

-If you run the applications multiple times for the same date, matching tasks will be cloned multiple times.

 ### Task created the day it starts